-(a) General.
-If the requirements of INA § 101(b)(1)(E) have been met, a person adopted while under the age of 16 (or, in certain cases, under the age of 18) is the child, adult son or adult daughter of the adopting parent(s) - not the birth parent(s) - for immigration purposes.
+- (a) General.
+If the requirements of INA section 101(b)(1)(E) have been met, a person adopted while under the age of 16 (or, in certain cases, under the age of 18) is the child, adult son or adult daughter of the adopting parent(s) not the birth parent(s) for immigration purposes.
 Similarly, the adopted person is the sibling of the adoptive parent's other legal children, but not of the birth parent's children.
 See Matter of Li, 20 I&N Dec.
 700 (BIA 1993).
-The adoptive parent-child relationship is valid for all relevant immigration benefit requests under the INA, including, but not limited to:

-- Form I-130 (whether filed for a child, adult son or daughter, or sibling),
+The adoptive parent-child relationship is valid for all relevant immigration benefit requests under the INA, including, but not limited to: - Form I-130 (whether filed for a child, adult son or daughter, or sibling); - Form I-730: - Form N-600: - Form N-600K; or - A claim to eligibility for an immigrant visa as a derivative under INA section 203(d).

-- Form I-730,

-- Form N-600,

-- Form N-600K, or

-- A claim to eligibility for an immigrant visa as a derivative under INA 203(d).

-The validity of an adoption is relevant to adjudication of both the Form I-600 (orphan petition) and the Form I-800 (Hague Convention adoption petition).
-Although both orphans and Hague Convention adoptees often come to the United States after they are adopted overseas, both INA §§ 101(b)(1)(F) and (G) allow children to come to the United States before they are actually adopted.
+The validity of an adoption is relevant to adjudication of both the Form I-600 (orphan petition) and the Form I-800 (Hague Adoption Convention petition).
+Although both orphans and Hague Convention adoptees often come to the United States after they are adopted overseas, both INA sections 101(b)(1)(F) and (G) allow children to come to the United States before they are actually adopted.
 Chapters 21.5 and 21.6 of this AFM state that an adoption that does not actually qualify as an adoption for immigration purposes may nonetheless establish guardianship for emigration and adoption under the laws of the sending country.
 Such a guardianship may support approval of a Form I-600 or Form I-800 for a child coming to the United States to be adopted, provided all other requirements are met.

-- (b) Validity of an adoption and the three-prong test.
+- (b) Validity and essential legal elements of an adoption.
 Though the INA does not define "adopted" or "adoption," BIA precedent establishes that an adoption must create "a legal status comparable to that of a natural legitimate child" between the adopted and the adopter.
 Matter of Mozeb, 15 I&N Dec.
 430 (BIA 1975).
-Thus, it does not matter what name anyone gives to an adoption.
-For immigration purposes, what matters is whether or not the order determining the custody or care of a child satisfies the three-prong test: - It creates a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent, and - It terminates the legal parent-child relationship with the prior legal parent, and - It does the above under the law of the country or place granting the adoption.
+Thus, it does not matter what name anyone gives to a claimed adoption.
+For immigration purposes, what matters is whether or not the order that is claimed to be an adoption meets these essential legal elements: - It is valid under the law of the country or place granting the order; and - It creates a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent; and - It terminates the legal parent-child relationship with the prior legal parent(s).

-The law in some jurisdictions allows a step-parent to adopt the children of his or her spouse, if the legal parent-child relationship with the other legal/biological parent has been terminated by death or legal action.
+Note, however, that the law in some jurisdictions allows a step-parent to adopt the children of his or her spouse, if the legal parent-child relationship with the other legal/biological parent has been terminated by death or legal action.
+In this situation, it is enough to meet the third essential element of "adoption" for the parent-child relationship to be terminated as to the prior parent who is not the spouse of the adopting step-parent.
 The continuing legal parent-child relationship between the child and the adopting step-parent's spouse does not preclude recognition of the adoption.
-The legal custody and joint residence requirements of INA § 101(b)(1)(E), however, must be met by the adoptive step-parent.
+The legal custody and joint residence requirements of INA section 101(b)(1)(E), however, must be met by the adoptive step-parent before the individual can be considered the adopting step-parent's child under section 101(b)(1)(E).